 How to Make Vegan Pimento Cheese

-- Combine everything except the pimentos and cooked rice in a blender.
+Combine everything except the pimentos and cooked rice in a blender.
 Gradually increase to high speed, and blend for about 30 seconds or until mostly smooth.

-- Pour the cheese mixture into a bowl, using a silicone spatula to scrape as much as possible from the blender.
+Pour the cheese mixture into a bowl, using a silicone spatula to scrape as much as possible from the blender.
 Stir the rice and remaining pimentos into the cheese.

-- Press a piece of plastic wrap down onto the cheese.
+Press a piece of plastic wrap down onto the cheese.
 Cover and refrigerate for several hours to allow the rice to absorb the cheese flavors and for all of the flavors to mingle.

-Straight out of the blender the cheese mixture will seem thin, but don't worry!
+Straight out of the blender the pimento cheese mixture will seem thin, but don't worry!
 Two important things will happen once you add the rice and refrigerate the pimento cheese:

-- Refrigeration also helps it firm up.
+- And refrigeration helps it firm up!

 Voila!
 Perfectly spreadable vegan pimento cheese!